karanchahal/phoneFinder/notes.md

 Once I have this, I would be accurately be able to tell how good the model is.
 To make this phone detector better:
 1. I think a lighter object detector would be great.
 The SSD architecture boosted with the focal loss would theoretically give fast and accurate predictions.
 As the Mask RCNN is a
 2 stage detector it is quite heavy to run even in the cloud.
-2. I would also request more data from the client in a variety of different loghting and background conditions to make the detector more robust.
+2. I would also request more data from the client in a variety of different lighting and background conditions to make the detector more robust.